Inkways/.Github/profile/README.md

 - Key members are upskilling or managing full-time commitments.

-- We’re committed to rebuilding Inkways using modern tech stacks—no shortcuts.
+- We’re committed to rebuilding Inkways using modern tech stacks — no shortcuts.

 ### ⚠️ About Older Versions: